-Career Pension Plan Qualifying Service
+Career Pension Plan Qualifying Service (Article 11)

-A Career Pension Plan Position is any position in City Service, except any transit operating position with the transit authority, any position in the uniformed force of the department of sanitation, the uniformed transit police force, the housing police service, or the uniformed correction force.
+A Career Pension Plan Position is any position in City Service, except any Transit Operating position with the Transit Authority, any position in the Uniformed Force of the Department of Sanitation, the Uniformed Transit Police Force, the Housing Police Service, or the Uniformed Correction Force.

-25 years of Career Pension Plan Qualifying Service are required for retirement under Plan A (20 years of such service for deferred retirement).
-It includes:
+25 years of Career Pension Plan Qualifying Service (Article 11) are required for retirement under Plans C (20 years of such service for deferred retirement) and CPP-I. It includes:

-- all membership service in a Career Pension Plan Position; - all membership service rendered prior to July 1, 1968; - all Transferred Service from another New York City or State public employee retirement system; - 20 Year Plan Uniformed Force and Transit Operating service rendered on or after July 1, 1968 while a member of NYCERS; - up to six months of Purchased Service, provided such service was continuous and immediately preceded your membership and you were a member prior to January 1, 1968. - purchased military service (see Military Service section below for more information). - service credited under the pension enhancement rules (Chapters 110 and 126 of the Laws of 2000).
+- all Membership Service in a Career Pension Plan Position; - all Transferred Service from another New York City or State public employee retirement system; - 20 Year Plan Uniformed Force and Transit Operating service rendered on or after July 1, 1973 while a member of NYCERS; - certain purchased part-time service. - purchased military service (see military service section below for more information). - service credited under the pension enhancement rules (Chapters 110 and 126 of the Laws of 2000).